Dundas BI - Product Notes

 Using the Chrome browser, holding the Shift key prior to dragging elements will not work (Ticket 71320).
 This is a known issue with the Google Chrome browser.

-Pie charts with multiple slices sharing the same color may appear with gradient artifacts, especially when displaying multiple levels.
-This is a known issue with Google Chrome as of version 69.
+Pie charts with multiple slices sharing the same color may appear with gradient artifacts, especially when displaying multiple levels (Ticket 76384).
+This is a known issue in the Google Chrome browser as of version 69.
 Until fixed, avoid it by upgrading to Dundas BI 6 or later, or by disabling the GPU rasterization experimental feature in Chrome by navigating to: chrome://flags/#enable-gpu-rasterization

 |Firefox||When viewing a scaled dashboard in Firefox and clicking a drop down list, the drop down menu may be incorrectly positioned.
 This is due to a Firefox bug (Ticket 50600).|